 You may cancel Service(s) up to the last day of the billing period prior to the service period that you wish to cancel, and the cancellation will be effective at the end of the then-current billing period.
-Any request for cancellation after the commencement of a service period will be effective at the end of the then-current service period.
+Any request for cancellation after the commencement of a service period will be effective at the end of the then-current service period, provided, however, that West Virginia Video customers may select an earlier cancellation date in accordance with applicable law.
 Access to the Services will, if possible, continue to be provided at the location ordered or, if you move, to your new location if in a Suddenlink-served area (subject to any installation charges).

 2. Additional Fees.
 In addition to Customer's monthly recurring charges and any Late Fee, additional fees may be imposed, including fees for returned checks, Payment Assistance Fees for paying by phone, receiving a paper bill, charge card chargeback, early termination, reconnection and service calls.
 Additional charges may also be imposed if collection activities are required to recover past due balances, including attorney fees.
 A list of applicable fees (“Schedule of Fees”) is available at www.suddenlink.com/pricing-packages.
 Suddenlink reserves the right to amend or change the Schedule of Fees from time to time.